 The Hyannis Transportation Center was built in 2002 as a hub for Cape Cod's transportation needs.
 The property has entrances from Route 28, Center Street, and Ridgewood Avenue.
 The facility includes a bus terminal and a connection to the Cape Cod Central Railroad terminal.
-Additionally, there is parking space available for 220 cars on an eight-acre lot.
+Additionally, there is parking space available for 220 cars on an eight-acre lot and over two dozen electric vehicle chargers.

-FIGURE 15.
+FIGURE 8.
 Hyannis Transportation Center

 The building itself is owned and operated by the Cape Cod Regional Transit Authority (CCRTA).
 The Hyannis Transportation is open 7 days a week, excepting holidays, from early morning to 8:30pm.
 Inside, travelers are offered several amenities, such as Wi-Fi internet, vending machines, an ATM, and restrooms.
-Electronic route maps are posted throughout the facility and announcements of arrivals and departures are made over the loud speaker system.
-Additional travel information is available at the information desk.
+Electronic route maps are posted throughout the facility and announcements of arrivals and departures are made over the loudspeaker system.
+Additional travel information is available at the information desk which is open year-round from 7am to 5 pm.

 The Hyannis Transportation Center brings together local and interregional bus services, rail facilities, and connections to air and ferry service.
-Plymouth and Brockton, Peter Pan, and Bonanza Bus lines all make daily use of the bus terminal facilities.
+Plymouth and Brockton (P&B) and Peter Pan lines all make daily use of the bus terminal facilities.
 Four RTA bus lines make stops at the Hyannis Transportation Center, as well as two RTA shuttles.
-These transit lines provide connections to ferry service in Hyannis and air service and rental car service at Barnstable Municipal Airport.
+These transit lines provide connections to ferry service in Hyannis as well as to air service and rental car service at Barnstable Municipal Airport.
 Plymouth and Brockton service from Boston and Provincetown, and Peter Pan service from Providence and New York make stops at the Hyannis Transportation Center.
 There is also an area designated for Taxi service pick-up and drop-off.
-Nearby ferry service to Martha's Vineyard and Nantucket is accessible by local transit.
+Nearby, ferry service to Martha's Vineyard and Nantucket is accessible by local transit.
 Given the variety of transportation options available, the Hyannis Transportation Center is sometimes also referred to as the Hyannis Intermodal Center.

-In addition the Hyannis Transportation Center, several other locations serve as bus terminals and stops throughout Cape Cod.
+In addition to the Hyannis Transportation Center, several other locations serve as bus terminals and stops throughout Cape Cod.